-There are increasing data showing that there may be direct benefits to the individual patient if ART is initiated immediately, particularly during acute/early HIV infection.
+Data show that there may be direct benefits to the individual patient if ART is initiated immediately, particularly during acute/early HIV infection.
 This means not waiting a few days or weeks between HIV diagnosis and starting antiretroviral therapy.
 These benefits are summarized below.